gsfaigan/PulseFire/README.md

 ---

-### 🎮 Game Overview
+### Game Overview
-In PulseFire, you control a player character navigating through enemy-filled arenas, avoiding hazards, and completing objectives to advance to the next level.
+In PulseFire, you control a player character navigating through enemy-filled stages to advance to the next level.
 The game features:
 24 unique levels with increasing difficulty
 Intuitive controls for smooth movement and shooting